 Keep your blinds closed

-Keep your blinds closed, epecially on north and west-facing windows, to significantly cool your home.
+Keep your blinds closed, especially on north and west-facing windows, to significantly cool your home.

 Better yet, invest in some block-out curtains to shield your home from that harsh summer sun.